sap-tutorials/Tutorials/tutorials/hana-cloud-sqltools-database-objects/hana-cloud-sqltools-database-objects.md

    CALL "HOTELS"."RESERVATION_GENERATOR"(NUMTOGENERATE => /*<INTEGER>*/)
    ```

     The parameter NUMTOGENERATE expects an integer value, which specifies how many reservations to generate.
-Replace /*<INTEGER>*/ with the desired number of reservations you want the procedure to create.
+Replace *\<INTEGER\>* with the desired number of reservations you want the procedure to create.

 ### Additional features